-- Stick with TLD: There’s nothing wrong with country specific extensions or latest extensions available.
+There’s nothing wrong with country-specific extensions or latest extensions available.
 But, I would suggest you avoid them and stick to Top Level Domain extensions which are .com, .net, and .org as they are considered standard all over the globe.
 They also make it easier for readers to trust your site.

 Wrong.
-It’ll take even more time as we have already eliminated our silly options that we would have chosen earlier.
+It’ll take even more time as we have already eliminated the silly options that you would have chosen earlier.